 Kari Lindberg: How did the film start out as a music video?

 Masayuki Kusaka: I work for Sony Music and am also a music director.
 I worked with the band Ram Wire and asked director Aya Shiroi to make the music video for this band.
-I thought the music video was great, and so the short music video became a short film…I just took out the music, put in some sound effects and then its [the film] pretty much the same.
+I thought the music video was great, and so the short music video became a short film…I just took out the music, put in some sound effects and then it’s [the film] pretty much the same.

 KL: Why did you decide to create an animated music video?